veraxpq/animation3/resources/ReadMe.txt

 will display an error message board.

 6. Note:

-When playing with the JAR file called Animator.jar, just move the Animator.jar from resources file to the project file directory, and the user don't need to put the input txt file outside of starterCode file, because we already specify the path(starterCode) for all input txt files in our program.
+In our SVGViewImplTest and TextBasedViewImplTest, we need to cover the tests for invalid command-line arguments, so it will display some error message panels before our tests are passed.